Why the urgency of addressing the word gap?

 The Bridging the Word Gap Research Network is made up of more than 180 nationally recognized researchers, practitioners, policymakers, and funders working together to develop and push forward a coordinated national research agenda to develop individual, community, and population-based interventions that address the word gap experienced by young children in poverty.

 Central coordination is charged with planning, managing, and evaluating the work and progress of the BWG Research Network, and consists of the PI, Co-PIs, Project Coordinator, and administrative team at the University of Kansas.
-Drs Judith Carta (PI), Charlie Greenwood (Co-PI), and Dale Walker (Co-PI)
+Drs Judith Carta (PI), Charlie Greenwood (Co-PI), Dale Walker (Co-PI) and Alana Schnitz (CO-I)

 The leadership team is an interdisciplinary group made up of distinguished scientists selected for their roles because of their expertise in carrying out intervention research that has made a difference in the lives of young children and their families in poverty.